valentijnvenus/localAIonStrixHalo/README.md

-# Using AI locally, starting with LMStudio [Complete Edition]
+# Using AI locally on Strix Halo hardware

 ## 📚 5-Part Complete Guide Series

 This is a comprehensive guidebook for fully utilizing the local AI environment on the Minisforum MS-S1 Max equipped with the AMD Ryzen AI Max+ 395 (128GB memory).
-Comprised of 5 parts and 45 chapters, this is the most comprehensive local AI guide written for using AI locally on Strix Halo hardware (and later hardware revisions).
+Comprised of 5 parts and 45 chapters, , starting with LMStudio [Complete Edition], this is the most comprehensive local AI guide written for using AI locally on Strix Halo hardware (and later hardware revisions).

 ---